Numigi/odoo-stock-addons/stock_picking_internal_partner/README.rst

 Also, this need spreads for internal transfers created manually or from a replenishment rule.

-Be able to configure the propagation of the warehouse address at the transfer type level
+Be able to configure the propagation of the warehouse address from the transfer operations types.

 Configuration
 -------------